🔥

 npx extension@latest dev <addon-name> --browser=edge --polyfill=true

-This will fetch a Mozilla Add-On and adapt it for Edge.
+This fetches a Mozilla add-on and adapts it for Edge.

-Below is an example of fetching the Apply CSS sample from MDN WebExtensions Examples and running it on Edge.
+This example fetches Apply CSS from MDN WebExtensions Examples and runs it in Edge.

-• To use TypeScript, add a tsconfig.json file to the root of your project.
+• Use TypeScript: add a tsconfig.json file to your project root.

 • If you need to handle assets not declared in the manifest, learn more about Special Folders.